AdobeDocs/workfront.en/help/manage-work/tasks/task-information/planned-hours.md

   For more information about the Simple Duration Type, see [Duration Type overview: Simple](../../../manage-work/tasks/taskdurtn/simple-duration-type.md).

-* You can update task Planned Hours only for Simple Duration Type tasks in the `Workload Balancer` when you manage users' allocations to tasks.
-For information about managing user allocations in the `Workload Balancer`, see [Manage user allocations in the Workload Balancer](../../../resource-mgmt/workload-balancer/manage-user-allocations-workload-balancer.md).
+* You can update task Planned Hours only for Simple Duration Type tasks in the Workload Balancer when you manage users' allocations to tasks.
+For information about managing user allocations in the Workload Balancer, see [Manage user allocations in the Workload Balancer](../../../resource-mgmt/workload-balancer/manage-user-allocations-workload-balancer.md).
 * You cannot modify Planned Hours for tasks with a Duration Type of Effort Driven or Calculated Work.
-In these cases, `Workfront` determines Planned Hours based on task's Duration; however, in this case the Planned Hours are always equal to the Duration (in hours) and they are not impacted by the percent allocation of the assigned resources.
+In these cases, Workfront determines Planned Hours based on task's Duration; however, in this case the Planned Hours are always equal to the Duration (in hours) and they are not impacted by the percent allocation of the assigned resources.

   For more information about the Effort Driven Duration Type, see [Duration Type overview: Effort Driven](../../../manage-work/tasks/taskdurtn/effort-driven.md).